aarontong95/CCASS-Crawler/README.md

 </pre>

 ## Todo
-* Using asynchronous methods to crawl the data
+* Use asynchronous methods to crawl the data
 * Add validation of the code

 ## Webpage